Mediation and Arbitration Lawyers in Livingston, NJ

 While there are various nuances between the two statutes, the main difference lies in the review process and right to appeal of an arbitrator’s award.
 Specifically, while the UAA provides an avenue to the Appellate Division of a trial court order confirming, modifying, correcting or vacating an arbitrator’s award (see N.J.S.A.
 2A:23B-28), the NJAPDR limits review at the trial court level and provides that an arbitrator’s review will be final if the trial court concludes that same was supported by “substantial evidence” (see N.J.S.A.
 2A:23A-13(b)).

-At Ziegler & Zemsky, LLC, our team of seasoned attorneys are experienced in handling all facets of both mediation and arbitration and can guide you in determining what process is right for you.
-We understand our clients' preference for these options over protracted litigation and are ready to dedicate our approach to a fair and amicable resolution on your behalf.
+At Ziegler, Zemsky & Resnick, our team of seasoned mediation and arbitration attorneys are experienced in handling all facets of the process and can guide you in determining what process is right for you.
+We understand our clients' preference for these alternatives to court over protracted litigation and are ready to dedicate our approach to a fair and amicable resolution on your behalf.

 Ready to learn more about these options?
-Contact us today to request an initial consultation with our attorneys.
+Contact us today to request an initial consultation with our arbitration and mediation attorneys.